nhessler/elixir_book_club/elixir_in_action/04_data_abstractions/masa.md

-# Elixir in Acton - Chapter 4 - Data abstraction
+# Elixir in Action - Chapter 4 - Data abstraction

 - Polymorphism can be implemented with protocols.
 - A protocol defines an interface that is used by the generic logic